emmajanedrews/base-template/_posts/2017-09-11-what-do-changing-interest-rates-mean-for-you.md

 {% include youtube.html %}

-On July 12, 2017, the central bank raised the benchmark interest rate for the first time in seven years from 0.5% to 0.75%.&nbsp;
+On July 12, 2017, the central bank raised the benchmark interest rate for the first time in seven years from 0.5% to 0.75%.

-The Bank of Canada is expected to increase rates a second time later this year.&nbsp;
+The Bank of Canada is expected to increase rates a second time later this year.

-What does this mean to you?&nbsp;
+What does this mean to you?

-**The rate increase reflects the confidence in our economy.** A quarter-point increase is not going to tank the housing market.&nbsp;
+**The rate increase reflects the confidence in our economy.** A quarter-point increase is not going to tank the housing market.

 {% include pullquote.html %}